Chattahooligans/hooligan-hymnal-app/docs/assets.md

 Default file name(s): `notification.png`

 Hooligan Hymnal supports push notifications.
-The icon that appears in the tray is 96x96 grayscale with transparency.
-(The default file doesn't meet this specification, but is used in all Hooligan Hymnal deployments as of June 2020.
-For shame.)
+The icon that appears in the tray is 96x96, and should be white with transparency.
+The default image is a simplified variant of the Hooligan Hymnal platform logo. `notification-alt.png `, a solid colored bullhorn, is also included, if you like the shape of our bullhorn, but not the letters.

 Additional information can be found at <https://docs.expo.io/workflow/configuration/>